Shipping (fandom): Same-sex

 Due to the lack of canonical homosexual relationships in source media at the time that slash fiction began to emerge, some came to see slash fiction stories as being exclusively outside their respective canons and held that the term "slash fiction" applies only when the characters' same-sex romantic or erotic relationship about which an author writes is not part of the source's canon and that fan fiction about canonical same-sex relationships is therefore not slash.
 Femslash, a subgenre of slash fiction which focuses on romantic and/or sexual relationships between female fictional characters, on the other hand, are typically heterosexual in the canon universe, but when fictions focus on lesbian characters, the stories are often labeled as femslash for convenience.
 Original slash stories are those that contain male/male content, based on perceived homoerotic subtext between fictitious characters.
 This can be sourced from a variety of media content, such as manga, TV shows, movies and books amongst others.
 These works are now generally published online and use the same forms of rating, warnings and terminology that is commonly used by slash writers.

+Creek, the romantic pairing of South Park characters Tweek Tweak and Craig Tucker, two elementary-school aged boys, is an example of yaoi that was later canonized.
+Tweek and Craig were originally depicted as enemies in the season 3 episode "Tweek vs. Craig"; shippers drew fan-art of the two, which was used by the show when the ship was made canon in the season 19 episode "Tweek x Craig".

-In May 2020, She-Ra and the Princesses of Power showrunner ND Stevenson said that while shipping has been a great tool for fans, they do not want films or shows with just occasional glances, or for all same-sex relationships to be portrayed as shipping.
-They argued that the Catra/Adora relationship in She-Ra and the Princesses of Power is not an example of shipping, since it is "central to the plot" of the story.
+In May 2020, She-Ra and the Princesses of Power showrunner ND Stevenson said that while shipping has been a great tool for fans, he does not want films or shows with just occasional glances, or for all same-sex relationships to be portrayed as shipping.

 Polyamory

 Love triangles are commonly used as a plot device to cause conflict in the story.
-The easy way around this is to pair all three together, or one member with both potential romantic partners.
+The easy way around this for shippers is to pair all three together, or one member with both potential romantic partners.
 This is not to be confused with a harem, which is usually just a single character being sought out by many others.
 Situations such as that may be the one to cause a polyamorous relationship or characters may be in such a relationship.
 Polyamory is not always caused by love triangles, but those that don't tend to be less accepted by the fandom.
-In some fan fictions, characters are given a polyamorous identity, including warning "poly readers that the central characters are monogamous."
+In some fan fictions, characters are given a polyamorous identity, including a warning to "poly readers that the central characters are monogamous."

 Interspecies

-Interspecies shipping, which is usually displayed in fandoms of media consisting of animals of various species, is usually not problematic until a human is paired with a non-humanoid, sapient character.
-Shipping a human character with an animal or furry character can be controversial as it treads a contentious line with bestiality.
+Interspecies shipping is usually displayed in fandoms of media consisting of animals of various species or supernatural, mechanical, extraterrestrial, and fantasy beings.
+Shipping a human character with an animal or furry character can be controversial and has been accused of treading a contentious line with bestiality.